Ap English Language And Composition Rhetorical Devices

 Rhetorical Question: Engaging the Audience

 A rhetorical question is a question asked for effect, not requiring an answer.
-It prompts the audience to think about the issue and can be used to emphasize a point.
+It prompts the audience to think about the issue and can be used to point out a point And that's really what it comes down to..

 Example: